Carolina in the Morning

 The number begins at about 4:21

-* Wikipedia also includes Al Jolson among artists who made notable recordings “when the song was new.”
-And claims, “Al Jolson’s 1947 re-recording of the song outsold the original.”
-I’ve yet to feel the breath of a whisper of a hint elsewhere regarding the existence of an early Al Jolson recording, let alone get a whiff of the genuine article.
+* Wikipedia also includes Al Jolson among artists who made notable recordings “when the song was new,” and claims, “Al Jolson’s 1947 re-recording of the song outsold the original.”
+I’ve yet to detect the breath of a whisper of a hint elsewhere regarding the existence of an early Al Jolson recording, let alone get a whiff of the genuine article.
 The 1947 recording is the only one I’m aware of.

-Second Hand Songs rejects the claim, made by Wikipedia among others, that William Frawley introduced the song in The Passing Show of 1922, crediting instead Willie & Eugene Howard for introducing the song in the show.
+Second Hand Songs rejects the claim, made by Wikipedia for example, that William Frawley introduced the song in The Passing Show of 1922, crediting instead Willie & Eugene Howard for introducing the song in the show.
 Second Hand Songs states, however, that

 William Frawley, sometimes wrongly credited as the song’s first performer, popularized the song in vaudeville after the show closed.